huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example2/sim/README.md

     $ make comp
 ```

 By default, Vivado is used as the simulator.
-To use the VCS simulator or QuestaSim simulator, run the following command: [1][1]
+To use the VCS simulator or QuestaSim simulator, run the following commands:

 ```bash
     $ make comp TOOL=vcs # Compile Using vcsmx